 There is no cap on the number of publications.
 The deal will only be offered to submissions where the corresponding author has declared their affiliation as University of Reading.

-The publisher has guaranteed a compliant route to publication for UKRI-funded corresponding authors submitting to these titles from 1st April until 31st December 2022 but has not yet specified what this route is.
+The publisher has guaranteed a compliant route (Route 2) for publication for UKRI-funded corresponding authors submitting to these titles until 31st December 2022.

 Authors can check the status of Nature, Nature Research journals and Palgrave journals at: Sherpa and JCT.